Wherever you see a right angle or a moving component, there’s a good chance a screw is tucked away somewhere inside it.

 8. Masonry Screws

-We’re plunging into specialist territory here since masonry screws (also known as anchor screws) are for concrete use only.
+We’re plunging into specialist territory here since masonry screws (aka anchor screws) are only for concrete use.

 If you fit wooden floor plates to a concrete sub-base, these screws are your weapon of choice.

 Masonry screws are relatively long, with serrated threads and hex heads.
-To make your life easier, use a powerful corded hammer drill to drive their sharp tips and solid construction into masonry walls.
+Use a powerful corded hammer drill to drive their sharp tips and solid construction into masonry.

 9. Self-Tapping Screws